rectorphp/rector/README.md

 ### Coding Standards are Outsourced

-This package has no intention in formatting your code, as it **coding standard tools handle this much better**.
+This package has no intention in formatting your code, as **coding standard tools handle this much better**.

 We prefer [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard):